 – Barry Coburn

-"With New Zealand known to have “cultural cringe” in the 1970s – a failure to respect local music – Hotlicks observed, “that when the New Zealand groups got behind good equipment they were as good as the overseas groups.”
+New Zealand was known to have “cultural cringe” in the 1970s – a failure to respect local music – but Hotlicks observed, “that when the New Zealand groups got behind good equipment they were as good as the overseas groups.”